Deaadman/ItemRarities/Information/ROADMAP.md

 	 - May eliminate any incompatibilities.
   - Ability to filter by rarity.
   - Add animations once a higher rarity is found?
+  - Hide the rarity label if no rarity is found

 ## Concept Ideas: